gbmhunter/blog/content/electronics/components/connectors/_index.md

 USB plug assemblies (non pre-assembled plugs) are hard to come by.
 However, they do exist.
 Here is a picture of a Molex Mini-USB Type-B plug assembly.

-{{< figure src="/images/electronics-connectors/molex-mini-usb-type-b-plug-assembly-photo.jpg" caption="The Molex Mini Usb Type B plug assembly."  width="400px" >}}
+{{< img src="molex-mini-usb-type-b-plug-assembly-photo.jpg" caption="The Molex Mini Usb Type B plug assembly."  width="400px" >}}

 ## Jumpers

 Jumpers are used to connect adjacent pins on a header together.
 They can also be called **zero-Ohm links **or** zero-Ohm resistors. **

-{{< figure src="/images/electronics-connectors/using-jumpers-to-connect-pin-headers-to-test-leads.jpg" caption="A clever way of using jumpers to connect test leads to header pins.
+{{< img src="using-jumpers-to-connect-pin-headers-to-test-leads.jpg" caption="A clever way of using jumpers to connect test leads to header pins.
 Image from http://hackadaycom.files.wordpress.com/2013/06/dgcaicca.jpg."  width="550px" >}}

 The term zero Ohm resistor is usually reserved for a resistor package whose resistance is close to zero ohms.
 In recent years these have tended to be in small SMD packages such as the 0603 chip package.
 A problem with these zero Ohm resistors is that they usually have quite a high resistance compared to a similar sized track on the PCB.
 Manufacturers also make "true" zero links in these packages, designed to have a much smaller resistance.
 One such example is the Keystone 5110, an 0603 sized zero-ohm jumper.

-{{< figure src="/images/2011/09/keystone-5110-smd-0604-jumper-3d-model.jpg" width="222px" caption="3D model of the Keystone 0603 'true' zero-Ohm jumper.
+{{< img src="keystone-5110-smd-0604-jumper-3d-model.jpg" width="222px" caption="3D model of the Keystone 0603 'true' zero-Ohm jumper.
 Image from http://www.keyelco.com/product.cfm/Zero-ohm-SMT-Jumpers/0603-Zero-ohm-SMT-Jumper/product_id/14038."  >}}

 ## Spring-Loaded (Pogo) Connectors